-ROD STOCKDILL INCUMBENT CANDIDATE DISTRICT 3
+ROD SROCKDILL - INCUMBENT CANDIDATE DISTRICT 3

-Rod Stockdill currently represents District 3 on MEC's board of directors.
-As a former MEC employee who was asked to run for the board several years after retirement, his cooperative knowledge and background can be beneficial in guiding the cooperative in the future.
+Rod Stockdill currently represents District 3 on McLean Electric Cooperative's (MEC) board of directors.
+As a former MEC employee who was asked to run for the board several years after retirement, my cooperative knowledge and background can be beneficial in guiding the cooperative in the future.

-As a MEC board director, Stockdill

-serves as MEC's representative for the North Dakota

-Association of Rural Electric Cooperatives (NDAREC) board of directors.
-He has taken board leadership credentials and is an NRECA credentialed director.
-Stockdill served in the North Dakota National Guard.
-He came to MEC as a lineworker, advancing to line foreman and retired as operations manager in 2007.
-He also served as a technician for the West McLean Soil Conservation District.
+As a MEC board director, Rod serves as MEC's representative for the North Dakota Association of Rural Electric Cooperatives (NDAREC) board of directors.
+He has taken board leadership credentials and is a NRECA credentialed director.
+Rod served in the North Dakota National Guard.
+He came to McLean Electric as a line worker, advancing to line foreman, and retired as operations manager in 2007.
+He also served as a technician forWest McLean Soil Conservation district.